-As part of its cost structure review, in June 2009, Griffon announced plans to consolidate facilities in CBP.
-These actions were completed in 2011, consistent with the plan.
-In completing the consolidation plan, CBP incurred total pre-tax exit and restructuring costs approximating \$9,031, substantially all of which was cash charges; charges include \$1,160 for one-time termination benefits and other personnel costs, \$210 for excess facilities and related costs, and \$7,661 for other exit costs, primarily in connection with production realignment, and had \$10,365 of capital expenditures.
+In June 2009, CBP undertook to consolidate its manufacturing facilities.
+These actions were completed in 2011.
+CBP incurred total pre-tax exit and restructuring costs approximating \$9,031, substantially all of which was cash charges; charges include \$1,160 for one-time termination benefits and other personnel costs, \$210 for excess facilities and related costs, and \$7,661 for other exit costs, primarily in connection with production realignment, and had \$10,365 of capital expenditures.

-The facility consolidation is part of CBP's continuing efforts to improve and streamline its manufacturing processes.
+The facility consolidation was part of CBP's continuing efforts to improve and streamline its manufacturing processes.
 CBP's engineering and technological expertise, combined with its capital investment programs, has enabled it to efficiently manufacture products in large volume and meet changing customer needs in a timely manner.
 CBP uses proprietary manufacturing processes to produce the majority of its products.
 Certain machinery and equipment are internally modified to achieve manufacturing objectives.
 These manufacturing facilities produce a broad line of high quality garage doors for distribution to professional installer, retail and wholesale channels.